Cabbage Fried Rice

 Here are some of the most commonly asked questions about this recipe:

 Yes.
-Sesame oil adds classic fried rice flavor, but you can leave it out or replace it with a neutral oil if you prefer.
-A tiny splash of toasted sesame seeds at the end can add a similar flavor without using sesame oil.
+Sesame oil adds that familiar fried rice flavor, but you can leave it out and just use a neutral oil.
+If you still want a hint of sesame, sprinkle toasted sesame seeds over the finished dish.

 Use a large skillet, cook over medium-high heat, and avoid overcrowding the pan.
-Letting the cabbage sit undisturbed for short bursts also helps excess moisture cook off, giving you a more fried-rice style texture.
+Let the cabbage sit undisturbed in spots so moisture can cook off and the edges can caramelize instead of steaming.

 A colorful bowl of coleslaw with purple cabbage, carrots, and herbs on a white surface, next to fresh cilantro and ginger root, creating a fresh, vibrant atmosphere.